 A no-bake brie appetizer recipe that everyone will love to dig into.
 It’s easy, and it’s make ahead.
 Brie is stuffed with a luscious mixture of sun dried tomato and basil.
 Sounds like a perfect appetizer for your next Italian Wine Tasting Party doesn’t it?

 Neighborhood Wine Tasting Party

 It’s been nearly five years since we moved into our new home in Tresana.
 And I’ve loved every single minute of living here.
 We only moved a couple of miles from where we built our original house 27 years ago.
 We’ve left behind a neighborhood bustling with young couples with young families and traded for a community better suited for us.
 A large percentage of our neighbors are retired.
 Perfect!
 So are we.

-Our May party was hosted by Beth, and being a good Italian, she chose wines from Italy.
+Our May wine tasting party was hosted by Beth, and being a good Italian, she chose wines from Italy.
 We brought a red wine from Sicily, a 2017 Cusumano Nero d’Avola.
 My appetizer for our Italian Wine Tasting party was this no-bake stuffed brie appetizer recipe.